When Is Renters Insurance Tax-Deductible?

 Renters insurance is only tax-deductible when it covers a location in which you are operating a business.
 More specifically, you can only deduct the percentage of your home allocated to business from your taxes.
 A home office must conform to IRS guidelines to be eligible for a tax deduction.

-Renters insurance is tax-deductible only when you are running a business from your apartment or rental home and you've set aside an area meant solely for work — similarly to When can I deduct home insurance from my taxes?.
-The IRS requires that this area is your principal place of business, whether it's a small room that serves as an office or an alcove with your desk, computer, and supplies beneath it.
+Renters insurance is tax-deductible only when you are running a business from your apartment or rental home and you've set aside an area meant solely for work — similarly to homeowners insurance tax deductions.
+The IRS requires that this area is your principal place of business, whether it's a small room that serves as an office or an alcove with your desk, computer and supplies beneath it.

-What Does the IRS Consider a Home Office?
+What does the IRS consider a home office?

-- If you operate an How insurance works for Airbnbs, you may deduct the renters insurance for the portion of the home that is being rented out.
+- If you operate an Airbnb, you may deduct the renters insurance for the portion of the home that is being rented out.

-- If your employer requires you to work from home and you've dedicated an area of your home in order to do so
+- If your employer requires you to work from home and you've dedicated an area of your home in order to do so.

 The IRS will not qualify your deduction if the designated area serves another purpose besides being the place where you conduct your business.
 If your home office is set up as a helpful addition or convenience aside from another principal place of business, your renters insurance is not tax-deductible.
 For all other areas of your apartment or rental home, your renters insurance is not tax-deductible.

-How to Calculate the Portion of the Room That is Deductible
+How to calculate the portion of the room that is deductible

 The IRS allows two methods of calculating the maximum deduction possible for your home office expenses, including renters insurance: the Simplified Method and the Regular Method.
-Both methods use the square footage of your business space to determine how much of your insurance is eligible for tax deduction.
+Both methods use the square footage of your business space to determine how much of your insurance is eligible for a tax deduction.

-The "Simplified Method" involves measuring the square footage of your home office space and rounding it to the nearest average home office size of 100, 200, or 300 square feet.
-You then multiply that number by $5 (which is the current flat rate for this deduction) up to a maximum of 300 square feet, and that will give you your deduction, with a limit of $1500.
-For example, using this method with a home office of 75 square feet, you would first round 75 to 100, multiply by $5, and determine your maximum tax deduction for renters insurance to equal $500.
-This method doesn't require any calculation of actual expenses and works best if you have a small home office.
+The Simplified Method involves measuring the square footage of your home office space and rounding it to the nearest average home office size of 100, 200 or 300 square feet.
+You then multiply that number by $5 (which is the current flat rate for this deduction), and that will give you your deduction, with a limit of $1,500.
+For example, if you are using this method with a home office of 75 square feet, you should round 75 to 100, multiply by $5 and determine your maximum tax deduction for renters insurance is equal to $500.

-To determine your tax deduction using this method, first measure the square footage of your home office and compare it to the total square footage of your apartment or rental home.
-For example, if your home office is 100 square feet and your apartment is 1000 square feet, your home office comprises 10% of the total square footage.
+To determine your tax deduction using the Regular Method, first measure the square footage of your home office and compare it to the total square footage of your apartment or rental home.
+For example, if your home office is 100 square feet and your apartment is 1,000 square feet, your home office comprises 10% of the total square footage.
 This means that 10% of your renters insurance would be tax-deductible.

 We recommend that you keep at least three years of tax records in the event the IRS wants further justifications of your deductions and write-offs.
 You should keep a copy of your annual or monthly renters insurance bill that states the cost of your total premium as it relates to the deduction you're claiming for your home office.
 You should also come up with a filing system that works for you that allows you to easily find a given document quickly and keeps the rest organized and neat so nothing is lost in the event you need to provide proof of a deduction to the IRS.

 If you're using the Simplified Method to determine how much of your renters insurance is tax-deductible, there aren't any extra forms or documentation for you to fill out.
-Simply follow the steps detailed earlier to determine the maximum tax deduction of your renters insurance, up to the $1500 limit, and list it as a deduction on your IRS forms.
+Simply follow the steps detailed earlier to determine the maximum tax deduction of your renters insurance, up to the $1,500 limit, and list it as a deduction on your IRS forms.

 If you're using the Regular Method instead, there is a 43-line Schedule C form, Form 8829 Expenses for Business Use of Your Home, that will require you to calculate your allowed deduction for renters insurance (among other potential tax-deductible expenses).
 It is worth consulting an accountant to decide which of these two methods is best for you based on your specific circumstances and to maximize your potential deduction.